mpoyd/90DaysOfDevOps/Days/day05.md

 ### Plan:

-It all starts with the planning process this is where the development team gets together and figure out what types of features and bug fixes that they're going to roll out in their next sprint.
-This is an opportunity as a DevOps Engineer for you to get involved with that and learn what kinds of things are going to be coming your way that you need to be involved with and also influence their decisions or their path and kind of help them work with the infrastructure that you've built or steer them towards something that's going to work better for them in case they're not on that path and so one key thing to point out here is the developers or software engineering team is your customer as a DevOps engineer so this is your opportunity to work with your customer before they go down a bad path.
+It all starts with the planning process, this is where the development team gets together and figures out what types of features and bug fixes they're going to roll out in their next sprint.
+This is an opportunity for you as a DevOps Engineer to get involved with that and learn the sort of things that are coming your way that you need to be involved with, and also an opportunity to influence their decisions or their path, and help them work with the infrastructure that you've built, or in case they're not on that path, you can steer them towards something that's going to work better for them.
+One key thing to point out here is that developers or the software engineering team are your customers as a DevOps engineer, so this is your opportunity to work with your customers before they go down a bad path.

 ### Code:

-Now once that planning session's done they're going to go start writing the code you may or may not be involved a whole lot with this one of the places you may get involved with it, is whenever they're writing code you can help them better understand the infrastructure so if they know what services are available and how to best talk with those services so they're going to do that and then once they're done they'll merge that code into the repository
+Now once that planning session's done they're going to start writing code, you may or may not be involved a whole lot with this process, but one of the ways you may get involved is, whenever they're writing code, you can help them better understand the infrastructure, so that they know what services are available and how to best talk with those services, once they're done they'll merge that code into the repository.

 ### Build: